tonybaloney/tonybaloney.github.io/blog/using-dotnet-aspire-dashboard-for-python-opentelemetry.md

 After that you can run your Python application and see the traces and metrics in the Aspire dashboard.

+This example sets `DOTNET_DASHBOARD_UNSECURED_ALLOW_ANONYMOUS` to `true` which allows the dashboard to run without any authentication.
+This is fine for local development, but you must secure the dashboard if you're running it in a production environment.

 ## Navigating the Aspire Dashboard

 In your browser, go to `http://localhost:18888`, and you'll see the Aspire dashboard.
 You can navigate to the Traces, Metrics and Logs tabs to see the data from your Python application.
 A bare Flask app wouldn't be very interesting, so I've added tracing to a big sample project we have at [azure-search-openai-demo](https://github.com/azure-samples/azure-search-openai-demo) which uses a ton of backend services and a lot of customization in Flask.